 The Company makes estimates and assumptions in preparing its financial statements in conformity with U.S. GAAP.
-These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenue earned and expenses incurred during the reporting period.
+These estimates and assumptions affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amount of revenue earned and expenses incurred during the reporting period.
 The Company evaluates its estimates on an ongoing basis, including those estimates related to agreements, research collaborations and investments.
 Actual results could differ from these estimates and assumptions.